Hamiltonian Extrema of an Arbitrary Flux-Biased Josephson Circuit: Abstract

 \section{Abstract}

 Flux-biased loops including one or more Josephson junctions are ubiquitous elements in quantum information experiments based on superconducting circuits.
 These quantum circuits can be tuned to implement a variety of Hamiltonians, with applications ranging from decoherence-protected qubits to quantum limited converters and amplifiers.
 The extrema of the Hamiltonian of these circuits are of special interest because they govern their low-energy dynamics.
-However, the theory of superconducting quantum circuits lacks so far a systematic method to compute the series expansion of the Hamiltonian around these extrema for an arbitrary non-linear superconducting circuit.
+However, the theory of superconducting quantum circuits lacks so far a systematic method to find these extrema and compute the series expansion of the Hamiltonian in their vicinity for an arbitrary non-linear superconducting circuit.
 We present such method, which can aid the synthesis of new functionalities in quantum devices.